NuSkooler/enigma-bbs/docs/_docs/servers/contentservers/nntp.md

 ## Write Access
 Authenticated users may write messages to a group given the following are true:

+1. `allowPosts` is set to `true`
-1. They are connected security (NNTPS).
+2. They are connected security (NNTPS).
 This is a strict requirement due to how NNTP authenticates in plain-text otherwise.
-2. The authenticated user has write [ACS](../../configuration/acs.md) to the target message conference and area.
+3. The authenticated user has write [ACS](../../configuration/acs.md) to the target message conference and area.

 > :warning: Not all [ACS](../../configuration/acs.md) checks can be made over NNTP.
 Any ACS requiring a "client" will return false (fail), such as `LC` ("is local?").